keshavpj1711/Python_100-Days/Intermediate+/33IssLocation(APIs)/README.md

 application (the server or API provider) in order to access data, perform an action, or trigger a specific functionality.

+## API Parameters

+Sometimes to get the required response we need to pass some parameters during api calls.
+These parameters are basically called API Parameters.
+See how it is used in ./ISS_overhead_notif/main.py

 # HTTP Codes